TheOpponent/mr-otcs/README.md

 Series Name/Episode 2.mp4
 Series Name/Episode 3.mp4 :Entries can have metadata that will display differently

-# Videos starting with certain words can be played but not included in the schedule
+# Videos starting with certain keywords or below a certain length can be played but not included in the schedule
 Commercial 1.mp4
+Station Ident.mp4

 :Lines beginning with a colon are treated as special lines that act as separators Video Name 4.mp4 :(Rerun)